Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Make a final IPS script.

 I want to maximize the scripting in order to be able to easily come back on errors / bad design later.

+## Identified flaws due to the 15 colors per tile limitation

+- Forcing a vibrant red in each character palette is not always relevant for color design.
+Thus the intensity of red may vary between characters.
+Just consider that like in nature, the color of hemoglobin also varies from one individual to another, depending on the oxygenation level.

 ## Trivias